MargiPandya27/BLIP2_Finetuned_BDD100k_VQA/README.md

 ### 3. Output
-Fine-tuned LoRA adapter is saved to:
+Fine-tuned LoRA adapter is saved to ./blip2-finetuned-vqa/.

-./blip2-finetuned-vqa/
 If running on Colab, saving to Google Drive is recommended.

 ## Dataset Pipeline